sean-nl/developer-rhino3d-com/_guide_topics/general/which-sdk-is-right.md

 **The quick answer:**

+- Rhino supports commandline macros to automate very simple repetative tasks.
+See [Rhino Macro Guide]({{ site.baseurl }}/guides/general/rhino-macro-language) for more details.
 - If you are looking to automate repetitive tasks in Rhino, writing a [Python]({{ site.baseurl }}/guides/#rhinopython) script is the way to go.
 - If you need a full-fledged plugin or Grasshopper component, we suggest the [RhinoCommon SDK]({{ site.baseurl }}/guides/rhinocommon/what-is-rhinocommon/).
 - If you are very proficient with C/C++, you should consider the native [C/C++ SDK]({{ site.baseurl }}/guides/cpp" title="C/C++ SDK for Rhino for Windows) (only supported on Rhino for Windows).

+## Using Macros

+You can create macros in Rhino to automate many tasks, customize your commands, and improve your workflow.
+Macros are a series of Rhino commands and special characters that feed directly to the Rhino commandline.
+There are methods to pause, enter and select in macros in addition to the standard Rhino commands.
+For more details on working with macros, go to the [Rhino Macro Guide]({{ site.baseurl }}/guides/general/rhino-macro-language)

 ## What are Scripts?